nreaLms/halflife-featureful/README.md

 * func_breakable can contain new items (e.g. Opposing Force weapons and ammo).
 * Amount of health provided by soda may be configured via skill.cfg
 * item_security can show message and play sound on pickup.
 If item_security is featured in hud.txt the sprite will be shown upon item pickup.
+* trigger_push has No clients and No monsters flags (like in Sven Co-op).

 ## How to build